Factbox: UK PM Johnson's election plan: Brexit, nurses and lower business rates

-TELFORD, England (Reuters) - British Prime Minister Boris Johnson launched his Conservative Party’s election manifesto on Sunday, setting out plans to employ another 50,000 nurses, lower business rates for retailers and get Brexit done.
+TELFORD, England (Reuters) - British Prime Minister Boris Johnson launched his Conservative Party’s election manifesto on Sunday, setting out plans to employ another 50,000 nurses, lower business rates for retailers, and to complete Britain’s departure from the European Union.

 Below are some of the policies set out by the party:

-- It promised 23.5 billion pounds ($30.15 billion) worth of tax cuts and public spending between 2020 and 2024, saying the impact on the government’s day-to-day current budget would be close to zero
+- It promised 23.5 billion pounds ($30.15 billion) worth of tax cuts and public spending between 2020 and 2024, saying the impact on the government’s day-to-day current budget would be close to zero.

+- The most expensive tax cut measure was raising the threshold for paying social security contributions - which was announced by Johnson last week - while the lion’s share of the extra spending was on the health service.

+- It will implement the Digital Services Tax to make sure that major multinational companies pay their fair share of tax.

+- It said it would not extend the implementation period beyond December 2020.

-- It will start putting Johnson’s Withdrawal Agreement through parliament before Christmas so that Britain can leave the European Union by the end of January.
+- It will start putting Johnson’s Withdrawal Agreement through parliament before Christmas so that Britain can leave the European Union by the end of January, and move into the implementation period.

-- The party vowed to deliver 50,000 more nurses, with students receiving a grant during training to help with their cost of living which will not have to be repaid.
+- The party said it would employ 50,000 more nurses, with students receiving a grant during training to help with their cost of living which will not have to be repaid.

+- It will spend 1 billion pounds extra every year on social care.
+It will commit to seek a cross-party consensus in order to agree a proposal and legislation for long-term reform.

+- It will aim to have 80% of UK trade covered by free trade agreements within the next three years, starting with the United States, Australia, New Zealand and Japan.
+These will be negotiated in parallel with the EU deal.

 - It will establish immigration controls and end freedom of movement.
 The manifesto said there would be fewer lower-skilled migrants and overall numbers would come down.
 Qualified doctors, nurses and health professionals will be offered fast-track visas.